platformsh/platformsh-docs/reference/platform-app-yaml.md

 > The minimum recommended disk size is 256MB.
 If you see the error `UserError: Error building the project: Disk size may not be smaller than 128MB`, increase the size to 256MB.

+## Runtime

+The `runtime` defines sizing hints (in MB) used to determine the maximum amount of requests to process concurrently (i.e. number of workers) for a PHP instance depending on its size.
+Those are not hard limits.

+Example:

+    runtime:
+        sizing_hints:
+            reserved_memory: 70
+            request_memory: 45

+Keys are:

+-   **reserved_memory**: is the memory that is used by the PHP container independently of the request (nginx, page cache, opcode cache, etc.).
+Default to 70 MB.
+-   **request_memory**: is the amount of system memory you expect a single request to consume on average.
+Default to 45 MB.

 ### Mounts

 The `mounts` is an object whose keys are paths relative to the root of